Nahida-Sayyed/final/README.md

 Simulates delivery

 Updates provider dashboard
-All without any legal risk.
+All without number legal risk.

 Do you want me to do that?